 You will receive a copy of the above instructions at your Geneseo email address.
 If you have any questions, call the Registrar's Office at 585-245-5566 or come to Erwin 102.

-From March 25 to April 19 your academic advisor will be available, by appointment, to discuss your schedule.
+From October 10-November 15, your academic advisor will be available, by appointment, to discuss your schedule.

 For some students (all freshmen, transfers in their first semester, students with a GPA below 2.30, students on academic probation, and AOP students during their first four semesters), academic advisement is required.
 If advisement is required for you, you must make an appointment with your academic advisor to discuss scheduling recommendations and to obtain clearance.
 Even if advisement is not required for you, you are strongly encouraged to consult your advisor about your schedule.

-Absentee registrations will be accepted only from current (Spring 2013) student teachers, students on full-time internships, and students on leave of absence returning in the Fall.
-Students in these categories who register by mail must enclose the Registration Form in an envelope addressed to Fall Registration, Registrar’s Office, Erwin 102, SUNY Geneseo, 1 College Circle, Geneseo, NY 14454.
+Absentee registrations will be accepted only from current (Fall 2013) student teachers, students on full-time internships, and students on leave of absence returning in the Spring.
+Students in these categories who register by mail must enclose the Registration Form in an envelope addressed to Spring Registration, Registrar’s Office, Erwin 102, SUNY Geneseo, 1 College Circle, Geneseo, NY 14454.

 Students with less than a 2.30 cumulative grade point average (GPA) may register for a maximum of 16 hours.
 Students with a GPA of 2.30 or above may enroll in 17 hours during advance registration but may increase to a maximum of 19 hours during the drop/add period.
-Permission to exceed these maximums must be obtained from the Dean of the College, Erwin 106, at the beginning of the fall semester.
-Students in student teaching or SUNY Study Abroad Programs in Fall 2013 must register and pay tuition and fees at SUNY Geneseo.
-Students in non-SUNY programs for Fall 2013 should complete Leave of Absence forms in Erwin 221.
+Permission to exceed these maximums must be obtained from the Dean of the College, Erwin 106, at the beginning of the spring semester.
+Students in student teaching or SUNY Study Abroad Programs in Spring 2014 must register and pay tuition and fees at SUNY Geneseo.
+Students in non-SUNY programs for Spring 2014 should complete Leave of Absence forms in Erwin 221.

 Permission slips for any courses requiring permits or signed overload slips for closed courses must be processed in the Registrar’s Office (Erwin 102).
 The Registrar’s Office will enter permission on the student record and then the student can process the addition on KnightWeb.